 In 2016, Prime Minister Narendra Modi took the train from Pentrich to Pietermaritzburg, the same one that the young Gandhi was thrown out of in 1893.
 He also launched a permanent exhibition showcasing the lives of Gandhi and Nelson Mandela at the Old Fort in Johannesburg’s Constitution Hill, former prison complex and currently seat of the Constitutional Court of South Africa.
-Last year, minister of state for defence, V.K.
+In 2017, Minister of state for Defence, V.K.
 Singh, inaugurated a Gandhi museum in Durban.

 But interactions with locals reveal a growing resentment against Gandhi.
 In 2015, Gandhi’s statue at Johannesburg was painted white by a man who was part of the larger campaign against Gandhi.
 Protesters demonstrated with placards reading “Racist Gandhi must fall“.
 Around that time the hashtag #Ghandimustfall took Twitter by storm.
 (Ghandi is a popular way of spelling Gandhi in South Africa.)

 In 2012, the African grassroots organisation, Mazibuye African Forum, rejected the suggestion that Gandhi should be respected as an anti-colonial figure in South Africa’s history.
 And even before that, in 2007, several thousand copies of US-based Indian academic Velu Annamalai’s Gandhi: A Stooge of the White South African Government, which depicts Gandhi’s proximity to the Whites, were circulated in Durban.